-The following standards are required when in clinical settings:
+The following standards are required when in clinical settings, lab, and simulation:

-- Only small stud earrings may be worn. - Facial and tongue jewelry will not be allowed. - A single small stud or ring in the nose are permitted.
+- Only small stud earrings may be worn. - Facial and tongue jewelry will not be allowed. - A single small stud in the nose is permitted.
 For any other facial piercing, a clear retainer is permitted.
-Septal jewelry is not allowed. - All other body piercings must be removed. - Wristbands, hairbands (on the wrist) or bracelets are not allowed. - Necklaces are not allowed, unless needed as a medical alert. - Every attempt should be made to cover tattoos in the clinical setting. - No perfume/body spray/cologne will be worn while providing patient care. - Fingernails should be trimmed and well-manicured and not extend beyond the fingertips. - Neutral/muted colored nail polish is acceptable as long as there are no chippings in the paint.
+Septal jewelry is not allowed. - All other visible body piercings must be removed. - Wristbands, hairbands (on the wrist) or bracelets are not allowed. - Necklaces are not allowed, unless needed as a medical alert. - Every attempt should be made to cover tattoos in the clinical setting. - No perfume/body spray/cologne will be worn while providing patient care. - Fingernails should be trimmed and well-manicured and not extend beyond the fingertips. - Neutral/muted colored nail polish is acceptable as long as there are no chippings in the paint.
 Artificial/gel nails are not allowed. - Make-up should be neutral toned. - Rings, other than smooth wedding or commitment bands without gemstones, should not be worn.
-One smooth surfaced ring band may be worn. - Students shall adhere to additional dress code policies as required by clinical facilities.
+One smooth surfaced ring band may be worn. - Students may not chew gum. - Students shall adhere to additional dress code policies as required by clinical facilities.